maurges/every-rust-gui-library/notes.md

 Well, since I don't have a mac now, this will be be a pause or maybe the end with orbtk.
 I don't remember what I read in those tutorials, so I don't have any opinion really.

+## qmetaobject

+Oh boy.
+This should be the good one.

+It even has qwebengine, whaat.
+Why are all the rust people even using gtk on linux then?

+Interesting, this build uses my kde's breeze theme instead of qml default.
+Also it has a weird but with button recoil, where if you press it too quickly, it won't execute the action.